How to Get NWT Homeschool Funding Without Missing the September 30 Deadline

 Eligible vs Ineligible Expenses

-The funding covers educational materials and resources.
-The exact eligible categories and caps vary by DEA, but general guidelines include:
+The funding is intended for eligible educational materials and resources.
+The exact categories and caps vary by DEA, so ask before purchasing; possible categories to discuss include:

-The Northern cost reality: Shipping curriculum materials to NWT communities — especially fly-in communities — can double the price of every textbook.
+The Northern cost reality: Shipping curriculum materials to NWT communities — especially fly-in communities — can add more than 20% to the base cost in remote communities.
 Some DEAs recognise shipping costs as eligible expenses; others do not.
 Clarify this with your specific DEA before ordering, as the shipping cost can be a significant portion of your total expenditure.

 DEA-Specific Differences